RealityETH/subjectivocracy/interactions.md

     Charlie L1  ForkManager.executeBridgeUpdate(gov_question_id)
                     RealityETH.resultFor(gov_question_id)
                     # Update to reflect child forkmanager
-                    # Has the effect of unfreezing bridges, may be new bridges
+                    # Has the effect of unfreezing bridges, may add new bridges
 ```

 ### Clear a failed urgent governance proposal